 According to Philippou, conditions on the ground tell the story, even without a positive ID.
 "They (mosquitoes) thrive in red maple swamps, and we're peppered with them," he said.

 Tracing the itinerary of the virus-carrying mosquitoes, Philippou said it started in southeastern Massachusetts a couple of years ago and spread north into the Connecticut River valley.
-Since then, the state has declared the
+Since then, the state has declared the situation critical.